paultibbetts/paultibbetts.uk/content/now.md

 ✅ make a new website ([Hello, World!](/2025/05/20/hello-world/))
 ✅ configure my developer environment on my laptop
 ✅ set up a Kubernetes cluster in my homelab
-📍 write about what I know
-🔲 work on some new ideas
+📍 work on some new ideas
+🔲 write about what I know
 ???
 🔲 profit

-I'm also trying to get back into [microblogging](https://micro.paultibbetts.uk) and making writing a bigger part of my life.